Dealing with Wet and Water Damaged Paper Records

 Third, it’s time for that hard look at what you have.
 Frequently it is easier and less expensive in the end to shred the paper and restore records from electronic backups.
 If this is not practical, you may be able to air-dry the paper if the records are only damp and if there aren’t too many.
 If they are soaked through and business-critical, you probably need to freeze-dry them.
 We don't provide this service ourselves, but call us if you are in this situation and we will refer you to someone who can.

 For smaller amounts of wet boxes, you may want to try to salvage the contents yourself.
 First get everything out of the wet cardboard boxes.
 Throw those wet boxes out - they won’t bear weight well after they dry.
-Spread out the files on absorbent material like paper towels, keep the air moving, and shuffle and turn over the files every so often to let them all dry.
+Spread out the files on absorbent material like paper towels or newspaper, keep the air moving, and shuffle and turn over the files every so often to let them all dry.
 When they are, re-box into new dry boxes.
 Do not leave the folders in the boxes to dry.
 If you do they will dry into un-usable solid blocks of paper and the boxes will be stuck to the floor and to each other.

 Frankly, many times handwritten records will be lost once wet because the ink may be running.

 It is very important to get air circulating and to break down standing stacks and piles of wet boxes.
-A year after Sandy we saw cases where the top and outer stacks had dried, but the inner and bottom stacks were still wet (and now were covered in mold).
+A year after Sandy we saw cases where the top and outer stacks had dried, but the inner and bottom stacks were still wet (and now were covered in slime and mold).
 Moldy records are very challenging to securely destroy.